neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/README.md

 ### Which important problem will we solve today?

-- You will create your first website today.
+- With semantic HTML you will learn how to write better code because
+  - it's more accessible
+  - it's SEO optimized
+  - it's better understandable for other developers

 ### Why is the content of todays block so important for the students?

 - You will get an understanding about the very basics / the foundation of how the web works.
 - You will have a solid foundation to build upon and expand your knowledge and skills.
 It's the starting point of your technical expertise.

+- You will create your first website today, a big step towards becoming a developer!

+### Raise a question to be answered by the end of the block

+- Why do we WANT to write semantic HTML?

 ---